-With training, some peers may serve in a more formal role as community health workers (CHWs).
-CHWs serve as a bridge between the target population and a variety of treatment services organizations.
-When addressing substance use disorders and the implementation of successful care models, CHWs have the capacity to assist individuals with staying committed to receiving needed healthcare and mental health services.
-The Affiliated Service Providers of Indiana Network provides a three-day training to certify CHWs, with an optional two additional days of training to obtain a Community Recovery Specialist (CRS) designation.
-The CRS must attend the total five days of training, be in recovery themselves (either from a mental health issue or substance use disorder), and pass an online examination in order to obtain the CRS certification.
+With training, some peers may serve in a more formal role like a certified peer recovery support specialist.
+Certification to become a specialist varies by state.
+Community health workers (CHWs) may also serve as a bridge between the target population and a variety of treatment services organizations.
+CHWs have the capacity to help individuals stay committed to receiving needed healthcare and mental health services.
+CHWs can receive additional training to provide support for peers recovering from SUDs.
+For example, the Affiliated Service Providers of Indiana Network provides a three-day training to certify CHWs, with an optional two additional days of training to obtain a Community Recovery Specialist (CRS) designation.

 - The Affiliated Service Providers of Indiana Network provides Certified Recovery Specialist trainings to qualifying Indiana-based community health workers and assists with placement in clinics and organizations throughout the state.

-- The Armstrong-Indiana-Clarion Drug and Alcohol Commission's Nurse Navigator and Recovery Specialist Outreach Program in Shelocta, Pennsylvania, has used the CHW model to provide case management services by pairing peer recovery specialists and registered nurses to help patients navigate substance use disorder services.
+- The Armstrong-Indiana-Clarion Drug and Alcohol Commission's Nurse Navigator and Recovery Specialist Outreach Program in Shelocta, Pennsylvania, has used the CHW model to provide case management services by pairing peer recovery specialists and registered nurses to help patients navigate SUDs.

-- The Marquette Peer Recovery Drop-In Center provides peer recovery support services including peer mentoring and coaching, resource connecting, facilitating recovery groups, and building a safe community for members.
+- The Marquette County Peer Recovery Services provides peer recovery support services including peer mentoring and coaching, resource connecting, facilitating recovery groups, and building a safe community for members.
 The drop-in center is located in Marquette, Michigan, but serves multiple counties in Michigan's Upper Peninsula.